 Chamunda Mata temple:

 This temple is located on the south end of the fort, so it can be visited when you are exploring the fort.
 It’s a holy shrine that’s dedicated to Chamunda Devi.
-It’s beautiful whether you’re religiously inclined or not, and it offers a cool view over the surrounding city.
+It’s beautiful whether you’re religiously inclined or not, and it offers a cool view of the surrounding city.

 Roa Jodha Desert rock park: